09/01/2023

 Dan

-How many 7-letter words (bingos) are listed in the online dictionary?
-25,217.
+How many 7-letter words (bingos) are listed for official Scrabble play?
+More than 25,000!
 But don’t worry, here’s all you need to know to start racking up those 50-point premiums.

 You’re spending holiday time with extended family and your smug, know-it-all mother-in-law is seated across the table from you.
 She’s that English teacher who’s all too happy to correct even your slightest grammatical misfire.
 She’s the one who let you know your dishwashing techniques weren’t quite to standard.
 And now you’re both engaged in mortal, Scrabble combat.
 Fancying herself an erudite master of English usage, she lays down 5 tiles, with one landing on the square that triggers a double word score.
 Scarcely able to hide her oversized self-satisfaction, she proudly declares: “That will be 27 points.”